 Admission costs: Advance tickets are £12.60 per adult and £9.90 per child over three.
 Entrance is free for children under three.

-Where to stay: Minster View is a two-bedroom holiday cottage next to Beverley Minster.
+Where to stay: Pip Cottage is a stylish cottage in Beverley

 Yorkshire Wildlife Park